-The success of our business and the effective operation of the fields in each of our countries of operation depend upon continued good relations and cooperation with applicable governmental authorities and agencies, including national oil companies such as Ecopetrol, ENAP, Petrobras, YPF and Petroecuador.
-For instance, for the year ended December 31, 2022, 100% of our crude oil and condensate sales in Chile were made to ENAP, the Chilean state-owned oil company.
-In addition, our Brazilian operations in BCAM-40 Concession provide us with a long-term off-take contract with Petrobras, the Brazilian state-owned company that covers 100% of net proved gas reserves in the Manati Field, one of the largest non-associated gas fields in Brazil.
+The success of our business and the effective operation of the fields in each of our countries of operation depend upon continued good relations and cooperation with applicable governmental authorities and agencies, including national oil companies such as Ecopetrol, Petroecuador and Petrobras.
+For instance, our Brazilian operations in BCAM-40 Concession provide us with a long-term off-take contract with Petrobras, the Brazilian state-owned company that covers 100% of net proved gas reserves in the Manati Field, one of the largest non-associated gas fields in Brazil.
 If we, the respective host governments and the national oil companies are not able to cooperate with one another, it could have an adverse impact on our business, operations and prospects.

-Oil and natural gas companies in Colombia, Chile, Brazil and Ecuador do not own any of the oil and natural gas reserves in such countries.
+Oil and natural gas companies in Colombia, Ecuador and Brazil operate and have a working and/or economic interest over, yet do not own any of the oil and natural gas reserves in such countries.

-Under Colombian, Chilean, Brazilian and Ecuadorian law, all onshore and offshore hydrocarbon resources in these countries are owned by the respective sovereign.
-Although we are the operator of the majority of the blocks and concessions in which we have a working and/or economic interest and generally have the power to make decisions as how to market the hydrocarbons we produce, the Colombian, Chilean, Brazilian and Ecuadorian governments have full authority to determine the rights, royalties or compensation to be paid by or to private investors for the exploration or production of any hydrocarbon reserves located in their respective countries.
+Under Colombian, Ecuadorian and Brazilian law, all onshore and offshore hydrocarbon resources in these countries are owned by the respective sovereign.
+Although we are the operator of the majority of the blocks and concessions in which we have a working and/or economic interest and generally have the power to make decisions as how to market the hydrocarbons we produce, the Colombian, Ecuadorian and Brazilian governments have full authority to determine the rights, royalties or compensation to be paid by or to private investors for the exploration or production of any hydrocarbon reserves located in their respective countries.